-- · Buy, possess, or attempt to obtain any license, tag, or permit by using false information; or if your license, tag, etc. has been revoked or the privilege has been suspended. - Purchase or possess more than one of each license or tag, permit, or stamp during the same year, unless it is a legally obtained duplicate or authorized by the Fish and Wildlife Commission. - Transfer, loan to, or borrow from another person any license, tag, permit, or stamp. - Purchase or possess a resident license from another state, if hunting as a resident in Washington State.
+- · Buy, possess, or attempt to obtain any license, privilege has been suspended. - Purchase or possess more than one of each license or tag, permit, or stamp during the same year, unless it is a legally obtained duplicate or - Transfer, loan to, or borrow from another person - another state, if hunting as a resident in Washington State.